elsampsa/valkka-examples/docs/_build/html/_sources/testsuite.rst.txt

 VLC           Runs the streams in vlc instead (if installed)
 ============= ====================================================

-RUN(QT) is the thing you want to do.
+*RUN(QT)* is the thing you want to do.

+*FFPLAY* and *VLC* launch the same rtsp streams by using either ffplay or vlc.
+This is a nice test to see how Valkka performs against some popular video players.
+A tip: you can use "x-tile" to tile the windows created by these external programs.

 test_studio_detector.py
 -----------------------